 Private Residence in Taipei

 Private Residence Taipei combines Marcel’s design signature with local-inspired elements.
-Each space is lovingly conceived as a jewelry box with attention to detail, richly decorative reliefs and bespoke furniture setting the tone.
+Each space is lovingly conceived as a jewellery box with attention to detail, richly decorative reliefs and bespoke furniture setting the tone.
 All rooms are individually designed to provide a unique experience.

 Casa Son Vida

 Roots are attached to tradition but trees are directions to the future.
 The first full residential project of Marcel Wanders, the 850m2 residence embodies Marcels’ vision in each of its curved corners.
-The conversion and extension of the Mediterranean sixties villa, gave birth to a friendly meeting between old and new.
-The subtle mix of classical and modern references is visible through the entire villa, from the classic profiled wall lining the curved space to the newly custom designed cupboards in straight yet classic lines.
+The conversion and extension of the Mediterranean sixties villa gave birth to a friendly meeting between old and new.
+The subtle mix of classical and modern references is visible through the entire villa, from the classic profiled wall lining the curved space to the new custom designed cupboards in straight yet classic lines.
 Located in Mallorca, Casa son Vida was completed in 2009.

 Private Residence in Amsterdam